The Ballad of Dood and Juanita

 The Ballad of Dood and Juanita is the seventh studio album by American country music singer-songwriter Sturgill Simpson, released on August 20, 2021.
 Simpson describes the album as "traditional country, bluegrass and mountain music, including gospel and a cappella."
+Simpson wrote and recorded the album in a week, with a backing band known as the Hillbilly Avengers.
 Willie Nelson guests on the song "Juanita".
-Simpson wrote and recorded the album in a week, and it has been described as a concept album "about love among the legends of the Kentucky frontier".